Lorite/lorite-personal-learning/README.md

 ### Continuous Integration/Continuous Deployment

 GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) service provided by GitHub.
 In this repository, it is used for running bazel build and bazel test on all the targets under [src/](/src).
+The files are also formatted automatically in a separate commit.
+The actions are triggered when a PR is opened and when the PR is merged.
 The actions are defined in the [.github/workflows](.github/workflows) folder.
 Bazel's cache is used to speed up the builds.

 ### VS Code extensions